Loki-Hornsby/Loki-Hornsby/README.md

 *`Copyright 2022, Loki-Hornsby, All rights reserved.`*

-*Check the license [here](https://github.com/Loki-Hornsby/Loki-Hornsby/blob/main/LICENSE) for my default license.*
+*Check [here](https://github.com/Loki-Hornsby/Loki-Hornsby/blob/main/LICENSE) for my default license.*
 - *This license does not apply to any other projects* **with** *or* **without** *a defined license.*
 - *This license is merely provided as an insight on the license i tend to use*
 - *This license is subject to change*